Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 Where to Stay in Koh Tao – The Place Luxury Boutique Villas

 While most of the accommodation options on Koh Tao are aimed towards backpackers, The Place Luxury Boutique Villas strives to bring a touch of grandeur to the island.
-And they’ve managed to execute it perfectly.
+They’ve managed to execute it perfectly, and it’s the perfect place for a romantic getaway.

-With all of the one-bedroom villas having their own private pools (and the Honeymoon Villa even having a heart-shaped pool), it’s the ultimate romantic resort for couples looking to have a bit of private time after a big day diving.
+With all of the one-bedroom villas having their own private pool (and the Honeymoon Villa even has a heart-shaped pool), it’s the ultimate romantic resort for couples looking to have a bit of private time after a big day diving.

 Muay Thai in Bangkok